You are here

-If parents do not sign this form, only the mother has custody of your child.
-And your child does not have a legal father.
-Read more about Paternity.
+If parents do not sign this form, only the mother has custody of the child.
+And the child does not have a legal father.
+Read more about Paternity

 Do not sign this form if either of you is not sure who the father is.
 If either of you is not sure who the father is, get paternity testing.
 Wait for the results before you sign the form.